 Finished layer of reinforced ice (photo by Bart van Overbeeke)

 6 - 6

-The ‘Sagrada Familia in Ice’ has to be built in a region where it is cold enough to construct the ice structure.
+The ‘Sagrada Familia in Ice’ has to be built in a region where it's cold enough to construct an ice structure.
 Juuka, Finland, is one the coldest regions in Europe with temperatures ranging from -15 ⁰C to -30 ⁰C in winter.
 These temperatures are perfect for constructing an ice structure like the ‘Sagrada Familia in Ice’.

 The ice structure will be built on private property owned by Tulikivi, world’s largest manufacturer of heat-retaining fireplaces.

 Tulikivi building site